aws-samples/sample-grafana-remote-mcp/README.md

-# Grafana MCP Server with Cognito for OAuth 2.1 AuthN/AuthZ
+# Grafana MCP Server with OAuth 2.1 Authentication

-This CDK project deploys a secure, production-ready Grafana MCP (Model Context Protocol) server with OAuth 2.1 authentication on AWS.
-It follows the [AWS Solutions Library guidance for deploying MCP servers](https://github.com/aws-solutions-library-samples/guidance-for-deploying-model-context-protocol-servers-on-aws) and is designed for integration with an Agent / LLM.
+This project deploys a secure [Grafana MCP](https://github.com/grafana/mcp-grafana) (Model Context Protocol) server with OAuth 2.1 authentication on AWS.
+It follows the [AWS Solutions Library guidance for deploying MCP servers](https://github.com/aws-solutions-library-samples/guidance-for-deploying-model-context-protocol-servers-on-aws) and is designed for integration with an Agent / LLM using streaming HTTP.

 ## Architecture Overview

-The solution implements a four-stack architecture with the following components:

 ### **Security Layer**
 - **AWS Cognito User Pool**: OAuth 2.1 authorization server with MFA support